Disentanglement as Identifiable Pushforward Factorisation: Empirical Support

+Complementary evidence comes from GANs, where the same decoder-side picture appears without any posterior model. \citet{ramesh2018spectral} trace locally disentangled directions by following Jacobian singular vectors of a GAN generator. \citet{wei2021orthogonal} directly regularise orthogonality of Jacobian-induced output variations across latent co-ordinates, closely aligned with diagonalising $J_z^\top J_z$, hence with C1. \citet{peebles2020hessian} directly penalise mixed second derivatives of the generator, a Hessian-side regulariser closely related to the mechanism in \Eqref{eq:real_relationship}, hence to the emergence of C2.
+Together these results support the view that disentanglement is controlled by derivative structure of a general pushforward map, not specific to the VAE objective.

-Complementing prior work, we train diagonal and full covariance Gaussian VAEs ($d\eq10$) on the \textit{dSprites} dataset, for which the 5 ground truth generative factors are known (all results averaged over 5 runs).
-How well each latent co-ordinate identifies a ground truth factor can be estimated explicitly from their \textit{mutual information}, and a function of mutual information often captures a model's overall disentanglement, e.g.\ the \textit{mutual information gap} (\text{MIG}, \citet{tcvae}). \Figref{fig:non_linear_results} (\textit{main plots}) reports MIG, \textit{axis alignment score} (AAS) (a novel metric based on the entropy of the mutual information distribution) and derivative diagonality estimates against $\beta$ (see \appref{app:metrics} for details).
-For diagonal covariance VAEs (\textit{left}), disentanglement metrics and diagonality broadly increase together with $\beta$.
+\textbf{dSprites}: Further to prior evidence, we train diagonal and full posterior Gaussian VAEs ($d\eq10$) on the \textit{dSprites} dataset with 5 known generative factors (results averaged over 5 runs).
+How well each latent co-ordinate identifies a ground truth factor can be estimated explicitly from their \textit{mutual information}, and a function of mutual information is often used to evaluate a model's overall disentanglement, e.g.\ the \textit{mutual information gap} (\text{MIG}, \citet{tcvae}).

+\Figref{fig:non_linear_results} (\textit{main plots}) reports MIG, \textit{axis alignment score} (AAS) (a novel metric based on entropy of the mutual information \textit{distribution}) and derivative diagonality estimates plotted against $\beta$ (see \appref{app:metrics} for details).
+For diagonal posterior VAEs (\textit{left}), disentanglement and diagonality both broadly increase with $\beta$.
 For full posteriors (\textit{right}) no clear trend is observed.
-The heatmaps above (aligned with plots by $\beta$) show mutual information between each latent co-ordinate and ground truth factor (ordered greedily to put highest mutual information scores along the diagonal).
-We see that for diagonal covariance VAEs, disentanglement increases with $\beta$ and that individual latent co-ordinates (horizontal) correlate with distinct ground truth factors (vertical), whereas that is not clearly observed for full covariances.
-To illustrate, \Figref{fig:non_linear_results} (right) shows heatmaps of the $d\cl\times d$ derivative terms in \Eqref{eq:real_relationship} (e.g.\ $\mJ_z^\top\mJ_z$.
-Jacobian term top, Hessian term bottom), each for diagonal covariances, $\beta\eq1$ (\textit{l}); diagonal covariances, $\beta\eq0.001$ (\textit{c}); and full covariances, $\beta\eq1$ (\textit{r}) (each averaged over a batch).
+The heatmaps (top, aligned with main plots by $\beta$) show mutual information between each latent co-ordinate and ground truth factor (ordered greedily to put highest scores along the diagonal).
+We see that for diagonal posterior VAEs, disentanglement increases with $\beta$ and that individual latent co-ordinates (horizontal) correlate with distinct ground truth factors (vertical), whereas that trend is not observed for full posteriors.
+For illustration, \Figref{fig:non_linear_results} (right) shows heatmaps of the $d\cl\times d$ derivative terms in \Eqref{eq:real_relationship} ($\mJ_z^\top\mJ_z$ term top, Hessian term bottom), each for diagonal covariances, $\beta\eq1$ (\textit{l}); diagonal covariances, $\beta\eq0.001$ (\textit{c}); and full covariances, $\beta\eq1$ (\textit{r}) (each averaged over a batch).